WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/README.md

 * [**Thyone-I** (2611011021000)](https://www.we-online.de/katalog/de/THYONE-I) - 2.4 GHz proprietary radio module
 * [**ATECC608A-TNGTLS**](http://ww1.microchip.com/downloads/en/DeviceDoc/ATECC608A-TNGTLS-CryptoAuthentication-Data-Sheet-DS40002112B.pdf) - Secure element from Microchip Technologies

 The Thyone-I module has an UART interface and the secure element an I<sup>2</sup>C interface and hence can be connected to any of the Feather microcontroller boards.
-The available [Arduino](https://www.arduino.cc/) (C/C++) drivers and examples (see [software repository](https://github.com/WE-eiSmart/private__FeatherWings)) make it easy to build a prototype to kick-start the application development.
+The available [Arduino](https://www.arduino.cc/) (C/C++) drivers and examples (see [software folder](software)) make it easy to build a prototype to kick-start the application development.

 ![WE Thyone FeatherWing](docs/assets/ThyoneFeatherWing_s.png)